About this Session

 Casmira’s professional credits include performing in The Teddy Bears Picnic for The Garden of Unearthly Delights, directing and performing in several children’s theatre productions for the Something On Saturday Program with Adelaide Festival Centre, and providing the voice for ‘Poppy Platypus’ in Lupa Entertainment’s popular app for children: Hip Hop Kangaroo and Friends.

 Chloe is 13 years of age and resides and attends school in the Barossa.
-She has been taking voice lessons for seven years, dancing for eight and recently started piano.
-Chloe’s love for singing developed into a love for musical theatre after being taken to her first professional show Chitty Chitty Bang Bang! when she was just 6.
-Following this, Chloe performed in her first musical The Little Mermaid with Adelaide Youth Theatre (AYT) and was instantly hooked!
+She has been taking voice lessons for seven years, dancing for eight and also studies piano.
+Chloe’s love for singing developed into a love for musical theatre after performing in her first musical The Little Mermaid with Adelaide Youth Theatre (AYT) in 2016 and was instantly hooked!

-Another 9 musicals have since followed!
-Her most recent shows include Hairspray (Velma Von Tussle) with AYT; Wicked with AYT, Chitty Chitty Bang Bang (Truly Scrumptious) and The Sound of Music (Liesl von Trapp) with NOW Productions.
+Another 10 musicals have since followed in quick succession!
+Her most recent shows include Hairspray (Velma Von Tussle) and; Seussical the Musical (Bird Girl) with AYT, and Chitty Chitty Bang Bang (Truly Scrumptious) and The Sound of Music (Liesl von Trapp) with NOW Productions.

 Cooper, 14, loves every aspect of performing, but above all musical theatre and dance.
 He was lucky enough to make his professional debut playing Kurt in The Sound of Music in 2016.
 Cooper is studying Drama at Brighton High School in the Company Bright program and is learning the Oboe.
 He is passionate about dance and attends Generation Dance learning ballet, tap, jazz, contemporary and musical theatre.